 Snowboard bindings are divided into 3 general categories:

-Strap bindings: This is the most common type.
-Straps (usually 2) secure each boot in place.
-The highback does not move.
-Adjustment options are usually plentiful, and support and cushioning are good.
+Strap bindings are the most popular.
+Straps (usually 2) secure each boot in place; the highback does not move.
+They feature multiple adjustment options, excellent support and cushioning.
 Chief downside: Manually buckling and unbuckling the straps can be difficult while wearing gloves or in very cold conditions.
-Strap bindings are generally suitable for both soft and firm-flexing boots, though each boot-binding combo should be evaluated individually.
+Strap bindings are generally suitable for both soft and firm-flexing boots.
 Prices run from low to mid-range.

-Rear-entry bindings (also known as speed-entry or convenience bindings): They look similar to strap bindings, but the highback is hinged and drops like a drawbridge to permit relatively easy in-and-out access for a boot.
+Speed-entry bindings (also known as convenience bindings) look similar to strap bindings but have a reclining highback to permit relatively easy in-and-out boot access.
 It is a time-saving design preferred by many casual riders.
 Feet are stabilized by a yoke system that applies uniform pressure across the forefoot.
-Performance-focused riders sometimes claim this design sacrifices board control.
-These bindings are suitable for both soft and firm-flexing boots, though (and we repeat) each boot-binding combo should be evaluated individually for appropriateness.
+Performance-focused riders sometimes feel this sacrifices board control.
+These bindings are generally suitable for both soft and firm-flexing boots.
 Prices range widely, from low to high.

-Burton EST (Extra Sensory Technology) bindings: These specialized bindings are compatible only with Burton's Channel mounting system.
+Burton EST (Extra Sensory Technology) bindings are compatible only with Burton's Channel mounting system.
 They eliminate the restrictions of mounting with discs, allowing the rider virtually unlimited stance, width and angle options.
-Price is at the high end of bindings.
+Price is at the high end.

 These 2 factors influence every purchase:

-Snowboard bindings typically offer general sizing—small, medium and large, or S/M, M/L and L/XL.
-The binding must be compatible with the size of your boot.
+Snowboard bindings must be compatible with the size of your boot.
 Fasten the straps and check their length.
 They should not dangle excessively when tightened.
 Look for different bindings if the straps are overly long after bindings have been cinched to your boots.

-As previously mentioned, evaluating the on-mountain performance of bindings can be tough to do in a store or online.
-As a result, bindings are purchased according to price more often than boots or boards.
+It's tough to evaluate the on-mountain performance of bindings in a store or online.
+As a result, bindings are often purchased largely by price.

 Bolt patterns are commonly either 2x4 or 4x4.
 Burton opts for its own diamond-shaped, "3D" pattern found only on its boards.
 Burton also has introduced a linear option it calls Channel.

 The Channel system uses 2 slots (front and back) instead of bolt holes.
-Burton's EST models (Extra Sensory Technology, if you were wondering), are engineered exclusively for the Channel slots and permit highly customized settings.
+Burton's EST models are made exclusively for the Channel slots and permit highly customized settings.
 A separate kit modifies Burton 3D bindings to work with the Channel system, but the EST bindings offer the best match.
-EST bindings can be positioned to allow a rider's feet to sit almost flat atop the board itself, enhancing a rider's feel.

 Technical contributors to this article include Adam McVay, REI snowsports product specialist; Todd Hogan and Dustin Kingman, REI product information specialists; Jake Darro, snowsports specialist, Burton Snowboards.